Longi94/blender-dice-gen/README.md

 # Blender Dice Gen

-A Blender add-on that generates dice.
+A Blender add-on that generates polyhedral dice.

 ## Installation and usage

-Download the [python script](https://raw.githubusercontent.com/Longi94/blender-dice-gen/main/blender_dice_gen.py), then go to `Edit > Preferences... > Add-ons > Install...` and select the python file.
+Download the [python script](https://github.com/Longi94/blender-dice-gen/releases), then go to `Edit > Preferences... > Add-ons > Install...` and select the python file.

 Afterwards you will be able to generate dice in `Add > Mesh > Dice`